staceyjf/Postcheck-front/README.md

 ### Frontend

 1. **Full CRUD for Postcodes:** Users are able to create, read, update, and delete new postcodes.
-2. **Login and Auth:** Users are able to log in to access restricted areas such as creating, updating, and deleting postcodes.
+2. **Authentication:** Users are able to log in to access restricted areas such as creating, updating, and deleting postcodes.
 3. **Component Testing:** Components have a range of tests to ensure elements render as expected.
+4. **Chart Visuals:** Interactive chart for user's to explore the average property price by state across time,

 ## Key Learning Highlights

-1. **Managing Auth:** The journey of understanding how authentication is implemented and how to store tokens in local storage so that they could be utilized in the header for HTTP requests.
+1. **Managing Authentication:**  I explored how authentication is implemented and how to store tokens in local storage for use in HTTP request headers.
+I created a user context that utilized a `signin HTTP POST request` to obtain the token.
+Once received, the token was saved as a key/value pair in the user's local storage.
+The token was later retrieved from local storage and attached to the Authorization header for requests requiring authentication, such as creating a new postcode.
-2. **Nivo Chart Library:** Implementing Nivo line chart for an interactive reporting experience.
+2. **Nivo Chart Library for chart visuals:** : I implemented Nivo's line chart for an interactive reporting experience.
+Despite having good documentation for customizing the UX, TypeScript support was limited, which made understanding type requirements challenging.
+I also had to adjust my TypeScript settings to accommodate the any type.
+Additionally, wrangling the data on the backend into the required format was a challenge.
+Since I usually develop from backend to frontend, this was a valuable experience in considering frontend data requirements during the planning phase of development.
+3. **Securing Routes:** To protect routes, I added a `ProtectedRoute` component that wraps around UX components.
+After signing in and receiving a JWT from the backend, the `isAuthenticated` state is set to true.
+When navigating throughout the app, this state is checked in the ProtectedRoute component.
+If the criteria are met (e.g., `isAuthenticated`), the relevant component is rendered.
+Otherwise, the user is redirected to the homepage and cannot access secure areas, such as the reporting chart.

 ## To-Dos

 1. **Increased functionality:** Build out more frontend functionality like additional suburb CRUD functionality to be able to update and delete suburbs.
-2. **JWT implementation:** Change my approach to using 'user' state to protect the routes which means users have to resign in when the page is refreshed.
+2. **Increased Testing coverage:** Continue to build out testing to increase test coverage in things like the newer chart functionality.

 ## Changelog